Lumorti/strangerLights/README.md

 ### Spotify Integration

 To enable Spotify integration you need to enter you client secret and username in the control.py script (at the top).
-Then run the script, which will make you enter a Spotify authorising link into your browser, and will require you paste in the resulting url back into the running script.
-Then use the following command to enable/disable Spotify current track syncing:
+Then run the following command in the script, which will make you enter a Spotify authorising link into your browser, and will require you paste in the resulting url back into the running script.
 ```
 #spot
 ```